 You can't use the HiFiMan Arya V3 wirelessly.

-The HiFiMan Arya V3 are fair for wired gaming if you don't need mic support.
+The HiFiMan Arya V3 are decent for wired gaming if you don't need mic support.
 They only have a 1/4" plug, so if you want to use them on your PC or console, you'll need an adapter.
 That said, they have a comfortable fit suitable for long listening sessions, and their open-back design helps create a spacious and immersive soundstage for your gameplay.

 The HiFiMan Arya V3 don't have mic support by default.
 That said, if you've got a standalone mic and want to use these headphones for calls, you won't get the best phone call experience.
 They leak audio by design, so if you're talking to someone, escaping audio can be picked up by the mic.